Sunday, May 27, 2018

 - The B-Tag provides runners with accurate race timing.
 Through a computerized system, your tag transmitter will be read at the start, finish and intermediate locations.
 You must cross all locations to get an official time.

 - You must wear the B-Tag provided in your packet.
 Do not trade tags or bibs with anyone.
-Your time corresponds with your bib number.
+Your time corresponds to your bib number.

 - All runners must be registered to participate; running under someone else’s name is grounds for disqualification according to USATF rules.

-VCM provides race day 2017 Hotel Bus Schedule to and from participating hotels.
+VCM provides race day 2018 Hotel Shuttle Schedule 2018 Hotel Shuttle Bus Schedule to and from participating hotels.

 Race Day Parking

 Free parking is available within a 1/4 mile of the start area.
-Parking lots are on St. Paul Street, Bank Street and Battery Street.
+Click here for interactive city parking Map.
 Please do not park in Waterfront Park, Oakledge Park, or any of the church parking lots.
+See street closures map above.

 Burlington by Ferry from Upstate New York